jonasraoni/jonasraoni/README.md

 ## General Beliefs About Programming

-- Every now and then we're surrounded by new ideas and technologies, which made me accept that everything we're building now is already legacy, something that will be dumped in a couple of years (well, I've seen it happening in small and big projects).
+- Rule of thumb: Every now and then we're surrounded by new ideas and technologies, which means that everything we're building is already a kind of legacy, which will be dumped (errr transformed) a couple of years ahead.
 So, I think we should strive to minimize the amount of code, complex architectures and customizations to the minimum, as it will make it easier to deal with the forthcoming deprecations.

-- Hiring in IT is broken.
+- Hiring in IT: Broken!
 We're often looking for our clone, someone that thinks and knows the same things as us, and in this process a lot of great professionals are lost...
-And I think there's no way to fix it!
-Personally I'd go with: indication from someone I trust > "offline" coding/implementation test (not huge, but complex enough to allow the person to show his organization, reasoning and resource management skills) > previous experiences/personal projects > soft-skills
+And I think there's no way to fix it haha!
+Personally I'd follow these priorities: indication from someone I trust > "offline" coding/implementation test (not huge, but complex enough to allow the person to show his organization, reasoning and resource management skills) > previous experiences/personal projects > soft-skills.

-- My favorite type of task is to optimize slow things, but in general it's not fruitful to spend a lot of time nitpicking (micro-optimization) and sharpening your knife (overengineering) for a war that may never come.

-- The less code, the better!
-I think the same applies to files, classes, tools, services, etc. Some people believe that having very simple functions, distributed across many files, makes things simpler, for me that just highly increases my cognitive load...
-I feel like reading a book where each paragraph sends me to a random page, without context, and switching between these pages is painful.
+- Code fragmentation: The less code, the better!
+I think the same applies to the amount of files, classes, tools, services, etc. A lot of people advocate that simple and small functions, distributed across many files, makes things simpler, easier to test and difficult to break.
+My experience shows that reading/debugging/following such code highly increases my cognitive load, I feel like reading a book where each paragraph sends me to a random page, without context, and switching between these pages is painful (unless I'm the creator haha).
 So, I generally prefer to avoid fragmenting the code until an abstraction is needed (e.g. duplicated code).

-- I'm generally against depending on closed source products and specific vendors, everything should be replaceable.
+- Micro-optimization: Ohh, I like it haha!
+But it's not fruitful to spend time nitpicking (micro-optimization) and sharpening your knife (overengineering) for a war that may never come, better to spend your time on macro-optimizations ¯\_(ツ)_/¯

-- I like performatic code!
-I've seen good ideas saving a lot of money with hardware/servers, and if you want to keep me entertained, just give me an optimization issue to solve.
-But I'm not willing to do everything to achieve the maximum performance anymore, I think that everything in life needs *equilibrium*.
-Especially when a piece of code becomes so complex, that even its creator can't understand it anymore (that time when a small change brings you pain, because you're not sure it might break the toy, without reading the code throughly).
+- Code complexity: Everything in life needs *equilibrium*, especially when a piece of code becomes so complex, that even its creator can't fully understand it anymore without reading the code throughly.

+- Dependencies: I'm generally against depending on closed source products and specific vendors, everything should be replaceable.
+Also, I'm against the micro-dependencies seen in the JavaScript world.

-- I enjoy watching the "fastest language charts", micro-optimizations, golfing code and such things, but it's all overrated.
-For general applications, what really matter is to have an effective data transfer/structure, given the key to performance is always to avoid using resources.
+- Slow vs fast languages: I enjoy watching "fastest language charts", and such things, but in the end it's a bit overrated.
+For general applications, what really matter is to have an effective data transfer/structure, given the key to performance is to avoid using resources.

-- I see coding as a kind of art, so I'm not a big fan of materials spitting rules...
-People end up using those as a kind of "horse eye patch", which limits their alternatives (e.g. "we can't use this, it will break the holy rule of Mr. XYZ"), while the truth is that a problem might have N different (and equally great) solutions.
-But well, I have to agree that things are easier when everybody speaks the same language :)
+- Coding patterns: I see coding as a kind of [art](http://dwitter.net), so I'm not a big fan of materials spitting coding rules.
+Some people end up using those as a kind of "horse eye patch", which limits their alternatives (e.g. "we can't use this, it will break the rule of Mr. XYZ"), while the truth is that a problem might have N different (and equally great) solutions.
+But things are easier when everybody speaks the same language :)

-- I think reinventing the wheel is the best way to evolve, it gives us freedom to skip bad decisions and merge the good ones, that's how new tools appear.
-But we can't forget that traditional jobs, require standard approaches.
+- Reinventing the wheel: I think it's the best way to evolve something, it gives us freedom to filter out bad decisions and merge in good ones, that's how new tools/approaches appear.
+But let's not forget that traditional jobs, require standard approaches.

 ## First Open Source Projects